Descriptions of each LLC can be found below, as well as by clicking here.

 Available to: First-year students.
 All first-year students who complete the full year of the Leadership and Service LLC are eligible to participate in the second-year experience of the Leadership and Service LLC.

-Located in: El Portal (first-year students) and Mariposa (second-year students)
+Located in: El Portal (first-year students)

 The Leadership and Service Living Learning Community is open to first-year students who are interested in exploring and developing leadership and becoming an active and engaged member of their community.